-The IASPM-US Interview Series features conversations with popular music scholars of recently published books.
+The IASPM-US Interview Series features conversations with authors of recently published books on popular music topics.
 Below are links to each interview featured on the site.
-(Interview guidelines can be found here).
+Interview guidelines can be found here.
 For a current list of books whose author’s have agreed to be interviewed, click here.

 Christina Baade, Victory Through Harmony: The BBC and Popular Music in WWII (Oxford 2011).
 Interview conducted by Samantha Bassler, posted 24 April 2013.